MicrosoftDocs/architecture-center/docs/guide/multitenant/service/nat-gateway.md

 # NAT Gateway considerations for multitenancy

 NAT Gateway provides control over outbound network connectivity from resources hosted within an Azure virtual network.
-In this article, we review how NAT Gateway can help to mitigate SNAT port exhaustion, which can sometimes impact multitenant applications.
+In this article we review how NAT Gateway can mitigate SNAT port exhaustion, which can affect multitenant applications.
 We also review how you can use NAT Gateway to assign static IP addresses to your outbound traffic.

 > [!NOTE]
 > Firewalls, like [Azure Firewall](/azure/firewall/overview), enable you to control and log your outbound traffic.
 Azure Firewall also provides similar SNAT port scale and outbound IP address control to NAT Gateway.
 NAT Gateway is less costly, but also has fewer features and is not a security product.